Lowlife (band)

-Lowlife were a Scottish alternative rock/dream pop band, active from 1985 to 1997.
-Although the group never obtained mainstream popularity, they developed a cult following that continues to this day.

-The band was led by singer Craig Lorentson on lead vocals and also featured Cocteau Twins founding bassist Will Heggie after his departure from that group.
+Lowlife were a Scottish post-punk band, active from 1985 to 1997, formed from the earlier act Dead Neighbours.
+The band was founded by vocalist Craig Lorentson and former Cocteau Twins bassist Will Heggie after his departure from that group.
+Their sound was described as a "dark hybrid of the Cocteau Twins and Joy Division/New Order."

 Pre Lowlife

 Dead Neighbours were an early-1980s psychobilly band from Grangemouth, Scotland, originally consisting of Craig Lorentson (vocals), David Steel (bass), Ronnie Buchanan (guitar), and Grant McDowall (drums).
 The group were managed by Brian Guthrie, brother of Robin Guthrie of Cocteau Twins, and had recorded an album, Harmony in Hell (1982), that briefly hit the lower regions of the UK independent record charts.

 In 1983, Steel left Dead Neighbours in the middle of recording the band's second album, Strangedays/Strangeways.
 Upon learning that Cocteau Twins' founding member and bassist Will Heggie had recently departed that band (after a lengthy and reportedly difficult European tour), Guthrie asked Heggie to help Dead Neighbours out in finishing the album's recording and join them on a tour opening for Johnny Thunders.
 Heggie agreed and, after the album was completed and the tour was done, he stayed on and began rehearsing new material with the band.
 Guthrie noticed that with Heggie, the entire chemistry of the group suddenly changed and they began forging a completely new, atmospheric sound very different from their original Cramps-influenced beginnings.
 Apparently unhappy with the direction they were clearly aiming for, Buchanan abruptly departed the band.
 A new guitarist was brought in, Stuart Everest, who adapted quickly to the band's updated vision.
 In 1984, the group retired the Dead Neighbours moniker for good and rechristened themselves as Lowlife.